devbyray/devworld-2025-local-ai/presentation/slides.md

 2. ollama list
 3. ollama pull llama3.2:3b
 4. ollama run llama3.2:3b
-5. What is the difference between a library and framework in the perspective of a developer?
+5. What is the difference between a library and a framework from the perspective of a developer?

  -->